NYPL/discovery-sandbox/README.md

 ### Configuration

 See `.env-sample` for supported environmental variables.
-Copy `.env-sample` to `.env` and replace placeholder values with your own - or obtain a prefilled version from a coworker.
+Rename `.env-sample` to `.env` and replace placeholder values with your own - or obtain a prefilled version from a coworker.

 See [EBSVARS](EBSVARS.md) for more information.